EmulationOnline/chiplab/README.md

 For a given chip supported in the lab, there are several relevant pieces:
 - target.
 Programs meant to run on the microcontroller.
-- driver.
-This code runs on a microcontroller and interfaces with the target microcontroller.
-Its core functionality is to set and read the pins on the target microcontroller.
+- firmware.
+This code runs on a microcontroller and interfaces with the target IC.
+Its core functionality is to set and read the pins on the target IC.
 - host.
-This is code that runs on a more powerful machine, and communicates with the driver program over serial.
+This is code that runs on a more powerful machine, and communicates with the firmware program over serial.
 - board.
-This is the electronics design for a board containing the driver microcontroller, the target IC, and a serial interface for communicating with the host.
+This is the electronics design for a board containing the microcontroller, the target IC, and a serial interface for communicating with the host.

 For the 6502 chip, for example, code lives in the following folders:
 - 6502/target
-- 6502/driver
+- 6502/firmware
 - 6502/host
 - 6502/board